-He meant that the recognition of death awakens an appreciation of the wonder of being alive.
-It also awakens us to the possibilities of being alive and frees us from being weighed down too much.
+Yalom meant that the recognition of death awakens an appreciation of the wonder of being alive.
+Beyond wonder, it also awakens us to the possibilities of being alive, and frees us from being weighed down too much.
 After all the race is only so long, run it as well as you can.
 Ultimately we have nothing to lose by taking a leap, and possibly lots to gain.
 Jump!
 If the consequences are bad, it will not be forever.
-Awareness of the finitude of life can give us courage.
+Awareness of our finitude can give us courage.

 Nobody said that life would be easy; the conditions are sometimes unfair and stacked against us.
 We are only partially free.
 On the basis of insufficient knowledge and limited ability we must make all important decisions.
 And yet we are responsible for the outcome, for we must carry it.
 But if we avoid the cost that comes with committing and taking a leap - the anxiety before, the regret afterwards - then we retreat to a narrow life like of T.S.Eliot's J Alfred Prufrock:

 To wonder, "Do I dare?" and, "Do I dare?"

 Time to turn back and descend the stair,

 For decisions and revisions which a minute will reverse.

 For I have known them all already, known them all -

 I have measured out my life with coffee spoons;